fahimalizain/bank-pdf-statements/README.md

 ## How it works

-1. Text extraction: The PDF is parsed using a library like [pdf-parse](https://github.com/modesty/pdf-parse) to extract the text from the PDF.
+- Text extraction: The PDF is parsed using a library like [pdf2json](https://www.npmjs.com/package/pdf2json) to extract the text from the PDF.
+- Date Range Extraction: The extracted text is then parsed to extract the date range.
+- Statement Extraction: The extracted text is then parsed to extract the transactions.
+We are expecting the following columns:
+  - Date
+  - Value Date
+  - Cheque Number / Ref No / Tran.
+No
+  - Description / Memo / Note / Details / Narration
+  - Credit / Deposit
+  - Debit / Withdrawal
+  - Balance
+- The extracted transactions are then converted into a CSV or JSON format as per the user's preference.

 ## Table of Contents